 The in-memory speed you count on, with the convenience and scalability of cloud.

-The purpose of this benchmark is to reproduce the low thread count benchmark conducted by Redis Labs in 2018, correcting for deficiencies in their benchmark.
+This performance benchmark compares Redis Open Source 5.0.3 vs Hazelcast IMDG Enterprise 3.12.
+The purpose is to reproduce the low thread count benchmark conducted by Redis Labs in 2018, correcting for deficiencies in the Redis benchmark.

 The things we changed were:

 Hazelcast Enterprise 3.12 was slightly faster than Redis.